Skip to main content

 At minimum, implement LocalBusiness schema with your name, address, phone, hours, and service categories.
 Add AggregateRating schema if you display reviews on your site.
 Use Service schema to describe what you offer.

 Your web developer can implement this in an afternoon.
 Test with Google's Rich Results Test to make sure it's working.
+For the full technical walkthrough, see What Is JSON-LD?.

 Respond to reviews